'How great is the love the Father has lavished on us, that we should be called children of God.... And that is what we are!' - 1 John 3:1

 Broken Promises - When Peter vowed to stand with Jesus, instead he denied him (Matthew 26:33-35 & 26:69-75).

 Rejection - When Jesus was rejected in his home town of Nazareth (Luke 4:28-30).
-Also throughout his ministry, he was rejected by the chief priests, the Pharisees, religious leaders and the people.
-Even his own family (John 7:5 & Mark 3:21).
+Throughout his ministry he was rejected by the chief priests, the Pharisees, religious leaders, and the people.
+Even his own family (Mark 3:21 & John 7:5).

-Despair & Depression - When Jesus sweated great drops of blood in the garden of Gethsemane (Luke 22:44).
+Despair & Depression - When Jesus sweat great drops of blood in the garden of Gethsemane (Luke 22:44).